 So, I stammered, “ummm…uh…yes…OK…I think I could make that work” or something completely idiotic like that.
 I was in shock, remember?
-We managed to flirt via text for about two months without him ever actually asking me out on a date.
-Apparently, his idea of could he “see me sometime” mean in the next one or two decades.
-And, it turned out he had a girlfriend.
-This guy was NOT A GOOD MATCH.
+We flirted via text for about two months without him ever actually asking me out on a date.
+Apparently, when he asked if he could “see me sometime” meant in the next one or two decades.
+And it turned out he had a girlfriend.
+So this guy was NOT A GOOD MATCH.

 However, the stirring started.
 I had feelings.

 Oh my god!
 I had feelings!